Skip to main content

 Laugarvatn Fontana also has a pier to take a dip in the lake if you feel adventurous enough.
 Other facilities include changing rooms, a café, and a geothermal bakery where bread is cooked underground.

-Located in North Iceland, the Mývatn Nature Baths are set at the heart of the Lake Mývatn area, a region rich in geothermal features.
+Located in North Iceland, Earth Lagoon is set at the heart of the Lake Mývatn area, a region rich in geothermal features.
 During your visit, you’ll be able to relish in soothing waters and soak in the beautiful surroundings.

 This large complex centers on a turquoise pool reminiscent of the Blue Lagoon.
 The water is rich in minerals and totally natural, although the lagoon is man-made.